zsakowitz/ithkuil/README.md

 - Compute Ca forms and their geminated counterparts
 - Validate incoming objects containing Ithkuilic word data

-`ithkuil` has many more functions.
+`@zsnout/ithkuil` has many more functions.
 However, these are too numerous to place into a single document.
-To experiment with all of `ithkuil`'s functionality, install it and use your code editor's tools to see the available functions it exports.
+To experiment with all of `@zsnout/ithkuil`'s functionality, install it and use your code editor's tools to see the available functions it exports.

 ## IMPORTANT NOTE